sarvex/jspackage/readme.md

   requests.
 * Compiling CoffeeScript, JavaScript, Coco, and LiveScript source files are included out of the box.
 You can add more to the `compile.extensions` object.
-  - Or add support to the bottom of src/import.coffee and submit a pull request.
+  - Or add support to the bottom of src/jspackage.coffee and submit a pull request.

 ## Command line usage

-When installed with `npm install import -g`, a command line tool called `import` will be made available.
+When installed with `npm install jspackage -g`, a command line tool called `jspackage` will be made available.

-Usage: import input_file [output_file] [options]
+Usage: jspackage input_file [output_file] [options]

 Available options:
   -h, --help          shows this help section